15 great paddle trails

 - Lake Proserpine

 It is easy to see that Lake Proserpine is a brilliant opportunity for some open water paddling.
-Less obvious, but maybe more enticing, is the natural history museum on the western side of the lake featuring thousands of woody skeletons.
+Less obvious, but maybe more enticing, is the natural history museum on the western side of the lake that contains thousands of woody skeletons.